 Second, “I create a lot of homework that no one has assigned.”
 It’s rare to find someone who enjoys creating their own homework.
 The key point of this principle lies in the attitude of “always learning from everything.”
 I believe that taking the initiative to create your own homework stems from this mindset of always seeking to learn from everything.

 Third, “Rest well to work well.”
 This single sentence can be interpreted in various ways.
-Of course, it refers to rest for both body and mind.
-I believe it also encompasses the process of learning and preparing to tackle the next task effectively, or to ensure both quality and efficiency.
-I believe this process not only reduces the burden of the next task but also allows one to feel more engaged and complete the assigned work thoroughly.
+Of course, it refers to rest for both the body and mind.
+I believe it also includes the process of learning and preparing I believe it also encompasses the process of learning and preparing to tackle the next task effectively, or to ensure both quality and efficiency.
+I believe this process not only reduces the burden of the next task but also allows you to feel more engaged and complete your work with a sense of fulfillment.

 Sang-woo: I always keep in mind one of Wadizfive principles: “We leave a positive impression on our partners and customers.”
 The QA team always does its best to ensure that customers and users are left with positive memories.
-We go beyond simply resolving issues; we think about improvements based on user convenience and the elimination of inconveniences.
-We don’t just act as testers—we approach our work by deeply considering QA (Quality Assurance) standards!
+We go beyond simply resolving issues; we think about improvements based on user convenience and the things that might cause inconvenience.
+We don’t just act as testers—we approach our work with a deep commitment to QA (Quality Assurance)!

-Ho-yul: Among the five principles, I place the greatest importance on “meeting the needs of team members,” particularly in terms of growth.
-When I say that I want to become someone is to become someone who is indispensable to them—which means doing a great job and becoming someone others want to work with.
+Ho-yul: Among the five principles, I place the highest priority on “meeting the needs of team members.”
+I believe that means being someone who does their job well and is someone others want to work with.
 I believe this is the path to improving the quality of our work.

 Jin-gook's Work Ethic #3: If you don't know something, ask anyone.

-Is there a particular task or project that stands out in your memory?
+Is there a particular project or task that stands out in your memory?

 Sang-woo: The project that stands out most in my memory is the “Pre-order Renewal.”
 It was a project to launch a new service.
 Since it involved multiple departments and Wadiz, it required a lot of communication and various validation methods.
-The schedule was tight, so close communication with my colleagues was essential.
-I remember it vividly because we were able to resolve issues effectively through regular meetings and communication.
+The schedule was tight, so close coordination with my colleagues was essential.
+It stands out in my memory because we were able to resolve issues effectively through regular meetings and communication.

 Ho-yul: I remember the work I did to improve the Stage operation process and the exploratory testing process for regular deployments.
 In particular, the improvement of the exploratory testing process began with the question, “How can we ensure quality for development tasks deployed to production without QA?”
 Once the process was established and implemented, the results were immediately visible.
 It was a rewarding experience that helped steer the project in a better direction for the company.